tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/对象/对象概述_intl.md

 COS provides three object storage classes based on the access frequency: COS Standard, COS Infrequent Access, and Archive Storage.

->!Default is COS Standard.
+>!The default storage class is COS Standard.

 ### COS Standard

 COS Standard provides users with high-reliability, high-availability and high-performance storage.

-With low access latency and high throughput features, COS Standard is suitable for business scenarios where there is a large number of hot files and a need for frequent data access.
+COS Standard features low access latency and high throughput,  making it well suited for use cases where a large number of hot files and frequent data access are needed.

 **Use Cases**: Hotspot videos, social images, mobile Apps, game programs, and dynamic websites.

 ### COS Infrequent Access

-COS Infrequent Access provides users with high-reliability, high-availability, low-cost, and low-latency storage.
+COS Infrequent Access is a high-reliability, high-availability, low-cost, and low-latency storage service.

-You can minimize the storage cost while still accessing the first byte in a millisecond, and read data quickly without waiting while retrieving data.
-However, you will be charged for data retrieval.
-It is mainly suitable for storing data that are not accessed frequently.
+You can cut your storage cost while still accessing the first byte in milliseconds.
+When retrieving data, you are able to quickly read data without waiting.
+Data retrieval is paid so COS Infrequent Access is suited for uses cases with infrequent access.

 **Use Cases**: Network disk data, big data analysis, government and enterprise business data, infrequent access archives, and monitoring data.

 ### Archive Storage

-Archive Storage provides users with high-availability storage, extra-low storage cost and long-term data retention.
+Archive Storage features high-availability, extra-low storage cost and long-term data retention.

-Featuring the lowest storage price but a long unfreezing time to read data, Archive Storage is applicable to archived data that needs to be kept for a long time.
+Archive Storage has the lowest storage price but a relatively long data reading time, and is well suited for storing archived data which needs to be kept for a long time.

 **Use Cases**: Archive data, medical images, scientific data, and film and video materials.